nus-cs2103-AY2122S1/tp/docs/DeveloperGuide.md

   Use case ends.

+**Use case: UC12 - View group list**

+**MSS**

+1. User requests to view the list of groups
+2.  tApp displays all the groups currently in the list

+    Use case ends.

+**Extensions**

+* 2a.
+The group list is empty.

+    * 2a1. tApp displays an empty list

+      Use case ends.

+**Use case: UC13 - Add a group**

+**MSS**

+1. User requests to create a group with the specified name
+2.  tApp creates the group and stores it in the group list
+3.  tApp displays the group that was just created

+    Use case ends.

+**Extensions**

+* 1a.
+The group name is empty.

+    * 1a1. tApp displays an error message stating that the group name is invalid and to follow the correct format

+      Use case ends.

+* 1b.
+The group name is invalid.

+    * 1b1. tApp displays an error message stating that the group name is invalid and to follow the correct format

+      Use case ends.

+**Use case: UC14 - Delete a group**

+**MSS**

+1. User requests to view their list of groups
+2.  tApp displays all the groups currently in the list
+3. User requests to delete a specific group from the list of groups
+4.  tApp deletes the group

+    Use case ends.

+**Extensions**

+* 2a.
+The list is empty.

+  Use case ends.

+* 3a.
+The given index is invalid.

+    * 3a1. tApp shows an error message.

+      Use case resumes at step 2.

+**Use case: UC15 - Add a student to a group**

+**MSS**

+1. User requests to view their list of students
+2.  tApp displays all the students currently in the list
+3. User requests to add a specific student from the list of students to a specific group from the list of groups
+4.  tApp adds the student to the group

+    Use case ends.

+**Extensions**

+* 3a.
+The group name is empty or invalid.

+    * 3a1. tApp displays an error message stating that the group name is invalid and to follow the correct format

+      Use case ends.

+* 3b.
+The student index is empty or invalid.

+    * 3b1. tApp displays an error message stating that the command format is invalid and to follow the correct format

+      Use case ends.

+* 3c.
+The group name is valid but the group does not exist.

+    * 3c1. tApp displays an error message stating that the group does not exist

+    Use case ends.

+* 3d.
+The student index is valid but the student does not exist.

+    * 3d1. tApp displays an error message stating that the student already has a group

+    Use case ends.

+**Use case: UC16 - Add a Github link to a group**

+**MSS**

+1. User requests to view their list of groups
+2.  tApp displays all the groups currently in the list
+3. User requests to add a Github link to a specific group from the list of groups
+4.  tApp adds the link to the group

+    Use case ends.

+**Extensions**

+* 3a.
+The link fields are invalid.

+    * 3a1. tApp displays an error message stating that the link fields are invalid and to follow the correct format.

+      Use case ends.

+* 3b.
+The group index is invalid or missing.

+    * 3b1. tApp displays an error message stating that the command format is invalid and to follow the correct format

+      Use case ends.

+* 3c.
+The group specified already has an existing Github link.

+    * 3c1. tApp overwrites the link in the group with the one provided

+  Use case ends.

 ### Non-Functional Requirements
 * Should work on any _mainstream OS_ as long as it has Java `11` or above installed.
 * Should be able to hold up to 1000 persons without a noticeable sluggishness in performance for typical usage.